eclipse-vertx/vert.x/core_manual_java.md

 If the HTTP request is using HTTP chunking, then each HTTP chunk of the request body will correspond to a single call of the data handler.

-It's a very common use case to want to read the entire body before processing it, so vert.x allows a `bodyHandler` to be set on the request object.
+It's a very common use case to want to read the entire body before processing it, so Vert.x allows a `bodyHandler` to be set on the request object.

 The body handler is called only once when the *entire* request body has been read.